Take inspiration from outdoors when decorating indoors for the fall season with these natural fall decorating ideas.

 Coastal with White Mini Pumpkins

-Mini white pumpkins always look great placed on top of a napkin and plate.
-You could do the same look year after year and never have it look the same, simply by changing out the plates, chargers or napkins.
+You could do the same look year after year and never have it look the same, simply by changing out the plates, chargers, or napkins.
+With the vast variety of pumpkin shapes, sizes, and colors, the decor options can be never ending.

 mini white pumpkin on a plate as part of a table setting inspired by nature